Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Introduction

 In contrast to the DWT, the CWT allows the scale and translation parameters to continuously change, which makes it translational invariant and redundant.
 The redundancy guarantees that the CWT can provide high resolution results, which are much easier to interpret than those obtained with the DWT \citep{Aguiar2014, Addison2018}.
-As a result, the CWT is becoming more and more popular across different disciplines, including geophysics, biomedicine, economics, astrophysics, fluid mechanics and so on \citep{Addison2018}.
-For instance in astrophysics and cosmology, the CWT is used for the detection of 21cm signal \citep{Gu2013}, the detection of baryonic acoustic oscillations \citep{Tian2011,Arnalte-Mur2012,Labatie2012}, the detection of substructures in 2D mass maps \citep{Flin2006, Schwinn2018}, the analysis of turbulence evolution in the intracluster medium \citep{Shi2018}, the correlation analysis of galactic images \citep{Frick2001,Tabatabaei2013} and the analysis of the multifractal character of the galaxy distribution \citep{Martinez1993,Rozgacheva2012}.
+As a result, the CWT is becoming more and more popular across different disciplines, including geophysics, biomedicine, economics, astrophysics, fluid mechanics and so on.
+For instance in astrophysics and cosmology, the CWT is used for the detection of 21cm signal \citep[e.g.][]{Gu2013}, the detection of baryonic acoustic oscillations \citep[e.g.][]{Tian2011, Arnalte-Mur2012, Labatie2012}, the detection of substructures in two-dimensional (2D) mass maps \citep[e.g.][]{Flin2006, Schwinn2018}, the analysis of turbulence evolution in the intracluster medium \citep[e.g.][]{Shi2018, Roh2019}, the correlation analysis of galactic images \citep[e.g.][]{Frick2001, Tabatabaei2013}, the analysis of the multifractal character of the galaxy distribution \citep[e.g.][]{Martinez1993, Rozgacheva2012} and the analysis of the CMB maps \citep[e.g.][]{Cayon2001, Starck2004, Gonzalez2006, Curto2011}.

 The main problem faced by the CWT, e.g. when analyzing one-dimensional (1D) signals, is that its classical inverse formula is a double integration, which results in a heavy computational effort for recovering the original signal.
 Although there is an alternative inverse transform formula in the form of single-integral for the complex-valued wavelets, the real wavelets has generally been considered to have no such simple inverse transformation \citep{Delprat1992, Aguiar2014}.
 In our previous work \citep{Wang2021}, we proposed a novel scheme of constructing continuous wavelets to overcome this problem, in which the wavelet functions are obtained by taking the first derivative of smoothing functions with regard to the positive defined scale parameter.
 With this scheme, the original signal is recovered easily by integrating the wavelet coefficients with respect to the scale parameter.
 As an inspired example, we took the Gaussian function as a smoothing function to derive the wavelet dubbed the {\em Gaussian-derived wavelet} (hereafter GDW) and briefly discussed its preliminary application to the matter power spectrum, demonstrating the success of this scheme.